Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

-In order to formulate the well-posedness results of Section \ref{section:Filippov}, we will also need a global notion of vicinity for continuous maps, that will inherently be stronger than the local one described in Definition \ref{def:CompactConv}.
-For this reason, we will also consider in the sequel the extended supremum metric defined by
+In order to formulate the well-posedness results of Section \ref{section:Filippov}, we will also need a global notion of vicinity for continuous maps, that will be inherently stronger than the local one provided by the metric $\dsf_{cc}(\cdot,\cdot)$.
+For this reason, we will also consider the extended supremum metric defined by

 for every $v,w \in C^0(\R^d,\R^d)$.
-In the following lemma, we recollect for the sake of completeness a classical result which shows that the natural lift of $\dsf_{\sup}(\cdot,\cdot)$ to the topological vector space $\Lcal([0,T],C^0(\R^d,\R^d))$ is complete, in the sense that its Cauchy sequences converge.
+In the following lemma, we recollect for the sake of completeness a classical result which shows that the natural lift of $\dsf_{\sup}(\cdot,\cdot)$ to the topological vector space $\Lcal(I,C^0(\R^d,\R^d))$ is complete, in the sense that its Cauchy sequences converge.

-\begin{lem}[Completeness of the integral of the extended metric] Consider a sequence of maps $(v_n(\cdot)) \subset \Lcal([0,T],C^0(\R^d,\R^d))$ satisfying the Cauchy condition
+\begin{lem}[Completeness of the integral of the extended metric] Consider a sequence of maps $(v_n(\cdot)) \subset \Lcal(I,C^0(\R^d,\R^d))$ satisfying the Cauchy condition

-Then, there exists an element $v(\cdot) \in \Lcal([0,T],C^0(\R^d,\R^d))$ such that
+Then, there exists an element $v(\cdot) \in \Lcal(I,C^0(\R^d,\R^d))$ such that

 \end{lem}